karkraeg/CAcompose/docs/production.md

 ## Production hardening checklist

 ```
+[ ] Configure SSL settings in Providence (see "Required: CollectiveAccess SSL Configuration" above)
+[ ] Bake SSL config into image rather than using overrides (for production)
 [ ] Change ALL default passwords in .env
 [ ] Set MEDIA_PATH to an absolute path with a real backup strategy
 [ ] Set TZ to your local timezone